 When a new baby joins the family, it’s not just the parents who are thrilled.
 Many grandparents are just as proud and excited to welcome a little one into the world.
 Those who live close by to the newest member of the family often have a bigger role to play than those who do not.
-Even grandparents who are a drive or a flight away may come stay for extended periods when a child is born.
-This is how important the tiniest member of the family is to a grandmother and grandfather.
+Even grandparents who are a drive or a flight away may come to stay for extended periods when a child is born.
+This is how important the family’s tiniest member is to a grandmother and grandfather.

 Defining Expectations for the Early Days

 Different families have different expectations for grandparents after the baby arrives.
 It may seem awkward for some, but communicating expectations can really help lessen the stress of the early days.
-How long are grandparents going to visit for if they are coming to stay after the baby is born?
+How long are grandparents going to visit if they are coming to stay after the baby is born?
 Is childcare help or housekeeping help an expectation?
 If they live close enough, should grandma and grandpa come over on a regular schedule?
 Do grandparents feel comfortable with what is expected of them?

-In some families the grandparent’s role is to take care of older children in the family during those first weeks of welcoming a new baby.
+In some families, the grandparent’s role is to take care of older children in the family during those first weeks of welcoming a new baby.
 Parents are often focused on the newborn and need a hand with other children in the home.
 Grandparents are a natural choice for extra help.

 In other instances, grandparents help out directly with the newborn.
 Sometimes families are overwhelmed when they bring home twins or multiples and need all the support they can get.
 Often though, just one baby is more than enough to require another set of hands.

-Grandparents bring a wealth of knowledge with them when it comes to child rearing, however, newborn care has evolved over the years.
+Grandparents bring a wealth of knowledge with them when it comes to child-rearing, however, newborn care has evolved over the years.
 Many of the rules have changed when it comes to taking care of infants and it’s important for grandparents to stay updated, especially if they will be caring for the newborn in any way.

 Grandparent Refresher Course